reduxigen/Reduxigen/readme.md

 The goal of Reduxigen is to change all that.

-Reduxigen is a thin wrapper around `redux`, `react-redux`, `redux-thunk`, `redux-observable`, and an application's `reducer`.
-When using Reduxigen, you will rarely need to write a `reducer`, `thunk`, or an `observable`.
+Reduxigen is a thin wrapper around `redux`, `react-redux`, `redux-thunk`, and an application's `reducer`.
+When using Reduxigen, you will rarely need to write a `reducer`, or `thunk`.
 Instead, Reduxigen exposes a set of `actions`.
 When you create an `action`, Reduxigen automatically creates the reducer for that `action`.

 If you're not using React, but you are using Redux, you can still use Reduxigen.
-You can load just the files you need.
-There are three distribution files: `actions`, `connect`, and `index`. `actions` contains the reducer and all action methods. `connect` contains the `react-redux` connection method. `index` contains it all.
+You can load only the files you need.
+There are two distribution files: `actions`, and `connect`. `actions` contains the reducer and all action methods. `connect` contains the `react-redux` connection method.

 ## Setup